|2009-10 Baseball Coaches|

 “It has been our goal from day one to give ETSU a baseball program that will last, and one that will be worthy of post season play every year,” Skole said.
 “We want to continue to raise the bar every year.”

-The Buccaneers have turned the corner the since joining the Atlantic Sun, as ETSU posted the program’s most wins since 1982 follow its 36 win campaigns in 2011 and 2013.
-The Buccaneers moved to a new conference in the A-Sun in 2006, and ETSU represented itself very well, playing in the conference tournament championship game in the inaugural season.
+The Buccaneers turned the corner during their time in the Atlantic Sun, as ETSU posted the program’s most wins since 1982 follow its 36 win campaigns in 2011 and 2013.
+During their time in the A-Sun (2006-2014), the Buccaneers ETSU represented itself very well, playing in the conference tournament championship game in the inaugural season.
 This marked the first time in the history of the ETSU that a baseball team had played in a conference tournament championship.
 The Bucs also made it to the A-Sun semifinals in 2009 and 2010, before winning the title in 2013.

 Each year Coach Skole sets two major goals for the Buccaneer baseball program: 1) To develop quality young men who will come through the program and leave prepared to be successful for the remainder of their lives; and 2) To continue to make the ascent to be one of the premier baseball programs in the A-Sun and in the country.